video

 Next, point to the illustration.

-After that, point to the author, fantastic.
+After that, point to the author.

-"The Owl who was Afraid of the Dark," by Jill Tomlinson.
+"The Owl Who Was Afraid of the Dark" by Jill Tomlinson.

-"The Owl who was Afraid of the Dark" is a fiction text.
+"The Owl Who Was Afraid of the Dark" is a fiction text.

-So fiction, it's one of our keywords, means it's a story which is made up or imagined.
+It means it's a story which is made up or imagined.

 The author is Jill Tomlinson.